Skip to main content

 • avoid sports for up to 6 months

-• your toes might be weaker or stiffer than before
+• toes may be weaker or stiffer than before

 This project has received funding from the Government of Ireland’s Sláintecare Integration Fund 2019 under Grant Agreement Number 123.